asny/Spider/README.md

 # Spider

 ## What is it?
-A procedurally generated world of a spider.
+A procedurally generated world of a spider (see ss1.png and ss2.png).
 Please feel free to contact me if you have any comments/questions.

 ## Installation (Mac OS X):
 - Install SDL2 (https://www.libsdl.org/) and SDL2_image (https://www.libsdl.org/projects/SDL_image/)